-I incorporate in my practice the Somatic Experiencing (SE) method developed by Peter Levine, author of Waking the Tiger and In an Unspoken Voice.
-This is a safe, holistic, integrative approach for treating trauma, stress, chronic pain, and relational issues.
+Somatic Experiencing (SE) method was developed by Peter Levine, author of Waking the Tiger and In an Unspoken Voice.
 More information on this method can be found at www.traumahealing.com.
 An excerpt from their website follows:

 What is Somatic Experiencing® (SE)?